the-trash/blog/present_simple.md

 * Does he say about this fact for 3 weeks?
 * Does it change regular teaching process?
 * Does she take a shower when she is dirty?

+* When do you read the newspaper?
+* When do you watch on television?